 - (1) The pro forma data as of December 31, 2011 presents our cash, cash equivalents, and marketable securities, total stockholders' equity, and total capitalization, and gives effect to a share-based compensation expense of approximately \$968 million associated with Pre-2011 RSUs, for which the service condition was completed as of December 31, 2011 and which we expect to record upon completion of our initial public offering, as further described in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates-Share-based Compensation."
 The pro forma adjustment related to share-based compensation expense of approximately \$968 million has been reflected as an increase to additional paid-in capital and the associated tax effect of \$329 million has been netted against this charge, resulting in a net reduction of \$639 million to retained earnings.
 The income tax effects have been reflected as an increase to deferred tax assets included in prepaid expenses and other current assets, to reflect the anticipated future tax benefits upon settlement of these RSUs. - (2) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) each of cash, cash equivalents, and marketable securities, additional paid-in capital, total stockholders' equity, and total capitalization by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions.
-If the underwriters' option to purchase additional shares to cover over-allotments is exercised in full, the pro forma as adjusted amount of each of cash, cash equivalents, and marketable securities, additional paid-in capital, total stockholders' equity, and total capitalization would increase by approximately \$ million, after deducting estimated underwriting discounts and commissions, and we would have shares of our Class B common stock issued and outstanding, pro forma as adjusted. - (3) The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual initial public offering price and other terms of our initial public offering determined at pricing.
+If the underwriters' option to purchase additional shares to cover overallotments is exercised in full, the pro forma as adjusted amount of each of cash, cash equivalents, and marketable securities, additional paid-in capital, total stockholders' equity, and total capitalization would increase by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting shares to cover overallotments is exercised in full, the pro forma as adjusted amount of each of cash, cash equivalents, and marketable securities, million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting shares to cover overallotments is exercised in full, the pro forma as adjusted amount of each of cash, cash equivalents, and marketable securities, million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting shares to cover overallotments is exercised in full, the pro forma as adjusted. - (3) The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual initial public offering price and other terms of our initial public offering determined at pricing.